hadi-alnehlawi/Notejam/README.md

 * [EKS](https://aws.amazon.com/eks/): It is the most trusted way to start, run and scal Kubernetes.
 At the end we are going to create an application that automatically scale up/down and run in a high availability configuraiotn.
 * [RDS](https://aws.amazon.com/rds/?p=pm&c=db&z=3): Amazon Relational Database Service makes it easy to set up, operate, and scale a relational database in the cloud.
 It provides cost-efficient and resizable capacity while automating time-consuming administration tasks such as hardware provisioning, database setup, patching and backups.
 * [Terraform](https://www.terraform.io/): Instead of provisioning the infrastrucre manually, I used terraform .
 Defining infrastrcue as code to create resources, manage existing ones, and destroy those no longer needed.
 * [circleci](https://circleci.com): Continous Integration / Continous Development (CI/CD) is the most important tool to achive DevOps culture in developement any software.
 The hot label which could brief the benefit of CI/CD tool is *fail fast and repair fast*.
+One of the poineer tool is circleci to build a faster deployement jobs on robut cloud servers.

 # Architecture #
 The new application would be containerized to run on AWS and use its kubernetes cluster technology **AWS EKS**.